Development evaluation

 Guiding documents

-The evaluation practices of the MFA are based on the principles agreed internationally within the OECD and the EU.
-The implementation of development evaluation is steered by the MFA evaluation guidelines.
+The Foreign Ministry’s evaluation practices are based on the principles agreed internationally within the OECD and the EU.
+The implementation of development evaluation is steered by the Ministry's evaluation guidelines.

 Development evaluation norm 2015 (PDF, 19 KB)

 The Evaluation Manual introduces the concepts of development evaluation and helps to understand why and how evaluations are carried out.
-It also gives guidance to support the evaluation process.
+It also includes useful tools, model templates and guidance to support the evaluation process.

 Evaluation Manual

-The Development Evaluation Basic Course will give you basic knowledge and understanding on evaluations in the context of development cooperation projects and programmes.
+The online course of development evaluation will give you basic knowledge and understanding on evaluations in the context of development cooperation projects and programmes.
 It guides on the concepts and quality standards, planning and management as well as use of evaluations:

 The evaluations are guided by the documents drafted by the Development Assistance Committee (DAC) of the OECD:

 Planning evaluations well ensures that evaluation results will be available timely for decision-making and planning.
-Each year, Development Evaluation Unit draws up an overall evaluation plan for the MFA.
+Each year, the Development Evaluation Unit draws up an overall evaluation plan for the Foreign Ministry.

 How are evaluation results used?

-The results of all evaluations are thoroughly examined within the MFA or in the groups making decisions in projects or programmes in order to determine how the recommendations of evaluation will be implemented.
+The results of all evaluations are thoroughly examined within the Ministry or in the groups making decisions on projects or programmes in order to determine how to implement the recommendations set out in the evaluations.

 Evaluation reports are public.
 Large-scale evaluations of strategic relevance are presented by the evaluation experts themselves in a public event as well as in a webinar.